AdamJeddy/AdamJeddy.github.io/README.md

 # AdamJeddy.github.io
 This do be my e-portfolio

-This website was made for my project; however, I’ll be making changes as time goes on since I don’t really like where the website stands today.
+I've made this website/e-portfolio for my project; however, I’ll be making changes as time goes on since I don’t really like where the website stands today.

 This is the current structure of the website (8 pages):